On next to soft corrections to Drell-Yan and Higgs Boson productions: Conclusions

 \section{Conclusions}

 Understanding the structure of threshold logarithms in inclusive reactions such as production of a pair of leptons in Drell-Yan process and of Higgs boson in gluon annihilation as well as bottom quark annihilation is important because they not only dominate but also become large in certain kinematical regions spoiling the reliability of the perturbative predictions.
-The soft plus virtual contributions that dominate in the threshold limit are well understood in terms of certain IR anomalous dimensions and process independent soft distributions.
+The soft plus virtual contributions that dominate in the threshold region are well understood in terms of certain IR anomalous dimensions and process independent soft distributions.
 A systematic way of resumming SV logarithms to all orders exists in Mellin $N$ space.
 While SV contributions dominate, the next to SV contributions are as important as SV for any precision studies and hence can not be ignored.
-Next to SV terms also can give large contributions at every order in perturbation theory spoiling the reliability of the perturbation series.
-The canonical resolution of resummation for the next to SV terms is unfortunately hard to achieve.
-In this article, we have studied the structure of next to SV logarithms both in $z$ and $N$ spaces.
+Next to SV terms also can give large contributions at every order, thereby spoiling the reliability of the perturbation series.
+The canonical resolution through resummation for the next to SV terms is unfortunately hard to achieve.
+In this article, we have studied the structure of next to SV logarithms both in $z$ and $N$ spaces for the diagonal partonic channels.
 Using IR factorisation and UV renormalisation group invariance, we show that both SV and next to SV contributions satisfy Sudakov differential equation whose solution provides an all order perturbative result in strong coupling constant.
-We show that like SV contributions, next to SV contributions also demonstrate IR structure in terms of certain infrared anomalous dimensions and process independent functions.
-The underlying universal IR structure of NSV terms can be unravelled when results for variety of inclusive reactions become available.
-In $z$ space, we show that next to SV contributions do exponentiate allowing us to predict the corresponding next to SV logarithms to all orders.
+We show that like SV contributions, next to SV contributions also demonstrate IR structure in terms of certain infrared anomalous dimensions.
+However, NSV terms depend, in addition, on certain process dependent functions.
+The underlying universal IR structure of NSV terms can be further unravelled when results for variety of inclusive reactions become available.
+In $z$ space, we show that the next to SV contributions do exponentiate allowing us to predict the corresponding next to SV logarithms to all orders.
+We find that the NSV part of the solution is invariant under gauge like transformations allowing us to construct class of solutions, all giving identical fixed order predictions for NSV terms of CFs $\Delta_c$.
 We show that the exponent in the $z$ space has an integral representation which can be used to study these threshold logarithms in Mellin $N$ space.
-We also show that the NSV logarithms in $N$ space organise themselves exactly like the SV ones in such a way so as to keep $2 a_s(\mu_R^2)\beta_0 \log(N)$ as a order one term to all orders in $a_s(\mu_R^2)$.
+We also show that the NSV logarithms in $N$ space organise themselves exactly like the SV ones in such a way so as to keep $2 a_s(\mu_R^2)\beta_0 \ln N$ as a order one term to all orders in $a_s(\mu_R^2)$.
+Unlike the SV part of the resummed result, the resummation coefficients for NSV terms are found to be controlled not only by process independent anomalous dimensions but also by process dependent $\varphi_{c,i}^{(k)}$.